Homily for the 20th Sunday in the Ordinary Time Year C. August 17, 2025.

 Jesus’ words mean discipleship compels hard choices.
 Many lose the support of their family and friends because of their closeness and commitment to God.
 Many are having serious misunderstandings in their relationship or marriage because of the devotion of one party to God.
 I remember the story of a generous lady who told me how her husband doesn’t allow her to make any donation to the Church.
 She wept bitterly.
 She told me, in confidence, that she was giving this donation but getting ready for war at home.

 Jesus said He came to bring division, not peace (v.
 51).
 At a very deep level, there is peace.
 In eternity, there is peace.
 Yet until then, following Jesus will also cause division.
-Many who first heard Jesus speak these words were shocked; likewise many of us hear these words and are jolted.
-The Jewish presumed that the Messiah would come to restore peace in Israel by waging war against Israel’s enemies.
+Many who first heard Jesus speak these words were shocked; likewise, many of us hear these words and are jolted.
+The Jews presumed that the Messiah would come to restore peace in Israel by waging war against Israel’s enemies.
 Surely God’s Anointed would bring victory for Israel and usher in a new age of peace and prosperity?
 Jesus did not conform to their misguided expectations and could not be more direct about the cost of following Him.

 Jesus’ message was hard yet honest.
 No one who hears and considers His Words could ever feel misled about the cost of discipleship.
-At the same time , no one who hears and considers His Words could ever doubt that there is no other choice to make than surrendering to Him as Lord.
+At the same time, no one who hears and considers His Words could ever doubt that there is no other choice to make than surrendering to Him as Lord.

 Today is another opportunity for us to decide whether to compromise our Faith to make someone happy or to be faithful to God even if someone or some people are unhappy.
-With St. Paul’s words in the second reading let us persevere in running the race that lies before us while keeping our eyes fixed on Jesus, the Leader and Perfector of faith.
+With St. Paul’s words in the second reading, let us persevere in running the race that lies before us while keeping our eyes fixed on Jesus, the Leader and Perfector of faith.

-I keep you and your family always in my prayers. ©Clem C. Aladi (2024)
+I keep you and your family always in my prayers. ©Clem C. Aladi (2026)